 Simply put, alternative investments are financial assets that don't fit into conventional investment categories.
-They are investments in private companies and are not traded on an exchange/stock market.
+They can include private equity or venture capital, hedge funds, commodities, and real estate.

-As investors continue to grow increasingly wary of the constant volatility in the traditional public markets, they are beginning to look for alternative ways to generate stable income, preserve their capital, protect against market volatility, and achieve an attractive total return.
+As investors continue to grow increasingly wary of the constant volatility in the traditional public markets, they are beginning to look for alternative ways to generate stable income, preserve their capital, protect against market volatility, and achieve an attractive total return